OsaidB/pdsnd_github/README.md

 ### Files used
 - `bikeshare.py`: Python script for running the interactive data exploration
 - `chicago.csv`: Bikeshare data for Chicago
-- `new_york_city.csv`: Bikeshare data for NYC
+- `new_york_city.csv`: Bikeshare data for New York City
 - `washington.csv`: Bikeshare data for Washington, D.C.

 ### Credits
 - Project framework and datasets provided by [Udacity](https://www.udacity.com/)
-- Analysis performed by Osaid Baba
+- Analysis by Osaid Baba
-- No external code libraries or blog posts were used beyond standard documentation for pandas and NumPy
+- Used only standard libraries (pandas and NumPy) with official documentation